-- The ability to zoom in. - The ability to zoom out. - The ability to recognize obstruction and interference. - Credibility if you cannot get the angle, get closer.
+- The ability to zoom in.

+- The ability to zoom out.

+- Credibility if you cannot get the angle, get closer.

 With this knowledge you will be able to figure out the ideal spot you would like to be in on any play that happens.
 Arrive at the play before it happens.
 It is far better to be in position for a possible play and not have a play develop, than to have a play happen and not be there.
 Commit to your position.